rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

-The words of Nehemiah the son of Hacaliah.
-Now it happened in the month of Chislev, in the twentieth year, as I was in Susa the citadel, ^0101
+The words of Nehemiah the son of Hacaliah.Now it happened in the month of Chislev, in the twentieth year, as I was in Susa the capital, ^0101

 that Hanani, one of my brothers, came with certain men from Judah.
 And I asked them concerning the Jews who escaped, who had survived the exile, and concerning Jerusalem. ^0102